Worker’s Power:

 How much does the course cost?

 The course is partially subsidised by the Rosa Luxemburg Stiftung.
 The costs to the union are: logistics (travel for participants, venue, accommodation if needed, catering), which will vary depending on whether, for example, the union has access to a venue.
-In addition, there is a £2,000 contribution to the Centre for Popular Education, to help us contribute towards the cost of trainers for the course
+In addition, we ask for a contribution to the Centre for Popular Education, to help us support the cost of trainers for the course.

 Who teaches the course?